elysiajs/elysia/README.md

 ###### Named after my favorite VTuber (Shirakami Fubuki) and composer (Sasakure.UK) song [KINGWORLD/白上フブキ(Original)](https://youtu.be/yVaQpUUAzik)

-KingWorld is web framework build for Bun focused on **speed**, and **Developer Friendliness**.
+KingWorld is web framework built for Bun.
+It focuses on **speed**, and **developer friendliness**.

-Borrowing many concepts from many popular Node web frameworks, KingWorld have a very familiar API designed and easy to get start while hiding complex abstraction, and embrace simplicity by design.
+Borrowing concepts from many popular Node.js web frameworks, KingWorld has a very familiar API designed to easily get started while hiding complex abstractions, and embracing simplicity.

 ## Ecosystem
-KingWorld is a customizable web framework, with plugin you can customize how KingWorld work.
+KingWorld can be heavily customized with the use of plugins.

 Currently, you can take a look at these:
 - [Static](https://github.com/saltyaom/kingworld-static) for serving static file/folders